The liberation set in the inverse eigenvalue problem of a graph: Zero forcing

 \section{Zero forcing}

-In the following, we focus on disconnected graphs and build a technique that depends on the (classical) zero forcing game to identify SSP liberation sets.
-The analogous statements for the SAP will be included in the end.
+In the following, we focus on disconnected graphs and build a technique that depends on the (classical) zero forcing game to identify SSP liberation sets of corresponding matrices.
+The analogous statements for the SAP is included at the end of the section.

 We first recall the zero forcing game introduced in \cite{MR2388646}.
 Let $G$ be a graph.
-In a \emph{zero forcing game}, at each stage each vertex is assigned a color: blue or white.
+At each stage of the \emph{zero forcing game} all vertices are assigned a color: blue or white.
 At the start of the game the initial set $F \subseteq V(G)$ of blue vertices is chosen.
 The game is played by repeated application of the following \emph{color change rule}.
-If $u$ is a blue vertex and $v$ is the only white neighbor of $u$, then $v$ turns blue in the next step, denoted by $u\rightarrow v$.
+If $v$ is the only white neighbor of a blue vertex $u$, then $v$ turns blue in the next step.
+This action is called \emph{a force} and is denoted by $u\rightarrow v$.
 If, starting with an initial set $F$ of blue vertices, repeated application of the color change rule successfully turns all the vertices blue, then $F$ is called a \emph{zero forcing set} for $G$.

 The \emph{zero forcing number} of a graph $G$ is the minimum size of a zero forcing set, denoted by $Z(G)$.
-For example, in $P_n$, a leaf forms a zero forcing set and $Z(P_n) = 1$, while in $C_n$, any two adjacent vertices form a zero forcing set and $Z(C_n) = 2$.
+For example, a leaf is a zero forcing set for $P_n$ and $Z(P_n) = 1$, while in $C_n$, any two adjacent vertices form a zero forcing set and $Z(C_n) = 2$.
 It is known that $Z(G)$ is an upper bound for the multiplicity of any eigenvalue of any matrix in $\mptn(G)$ \cite{MR2388646}.